 The order moves through all zones, and employees assigned to the specific zones pick up the items in the order and send them for packing and shipping.

 In a concurrent system, the order will be sent to all three zones simultaneously, and each zone picks the specified items and sends them to the parking area for shipping.
-Then, in the parking area, they are sorted by order.
+Then, in the parking area, they are sorted by the order.

 Depending on your warehouse nature, you must choose the zone picking system.